Logiqx/scw-comp/docs/readme/FMC.md

 1. PDF and text scrambles can be found on [GitHub](https://github.com/Logiqx/scw-comp/tree/master/docs) as well as on the Facebook event pages.
 2. You can find your profile and previous bests on [GitHub Pages](../results.md)
 3. Submit your results via the redirect to [Google Forms](../submit.html)

-#### Rules

-- Entries must post a solution and description of solution
-- Limit time to one hour

 <!-- Global site tag (gtag.js) - Google Analytics -->